SymfonyCasts/verify-email-bundle/design.md

+# THIS DOC IS OUTDATED - DO NOTE RELY UPON
 # Verification Bundle:
 Provides a simple, yet flexible, means of user email verification after registration utilizing signed url's and Symfony's Maker Bundle.